Rashmika Mandanna: Artistry and media image

+Sneha Menon Desai of Film Companion notes Mandanna's sincerity and "down-to-earth personality", while critic Anupama Chopra, describes her as "intelligent" and acknowledges her ability to resonate with audiences.
+Sonal Ved of Harper's Bazaar wrote that she "thrives on unpredictability," citing roles across a wide spectrum of genres, from "big-ticket blockbusters to quiet, performance-driven films".
+Filmmaker Rahul Ravindran described Mandanna as "a director's dream", noting that her physical versatility allows her to fit diverse character profiles without regional constraints.
+She has described herself as highly committed to her directors' vision, saying that she prioritises fulfilling their expectations and is open to constructive criticism.
+Relying solely on her instincts when selecting films, Mandanna believes this has benefitted her more than following a strategic career plan.

 In 2024, Mandanna was featured by Forbes India in their 30 Under 30 list and the Indian edition of GQ named her among South India's highest-paid actresses.
 She was placed at the 24th position in Bangalore Times' 25 Most Desirable Women of 2016 and also appeared in the Bangalore Times' 30 Most Desirable women of 2017.
-In October 2021, she placed first in Forbes Indias most influential stars on Instagram in South Cinema.
-As of August 2024, Mandanna is the most-followed South Indian actress on Instagram.
+As of August 2024, Mandanna is the most-followed South Indian woman on Instagram and she was placed first by Forbes India in their ranking of the most influential South Indian personalities on the platform.

 Mandanna is an endorser for several brands and products, including McDonald's, Dabur Honey, Cashify, Kalyan Jewellers and Bisk Farm among others.
 In 2023, she was made the first Indian ambassador for Japanese fashion brand Onitsuka Tiger.
 She and Tiger Shroff were named "strategic partners" of American streaming service Crunchyroll for their efforts to expand in India.
 As an ambassador for Onitsuka Tiger, she attended Milan Fashion Week and walked the runway, while for Crunchyroll, she presented an award at the 8th Crunchyroll Anime Awards in Japan.
 She serves as both an ambassador and investor for Plum, a vegan beauty and personal care brand.
+In 2025, she was made the Indian brand ambassador for Swarovski.

 In November 2023, a deepfake of Mandanna was posted on the platform X by digital marketer Eemani Naveen.
 Her face was morphed on to a sexually suggestive Instagram video posted by a British-Indian influencer named Zara Patel.
-In response, Mandanna released a statement saying she was "[scared] not only for me, but also for each one of us who today is vulnerable to so much harm because of how technology is being misused".
-She received support from prominent figures in Indian cinema, including her Goodbye co-star Amitabh Bachchan, who spoke out against the dangers of such deepfakes.
+In response, Mandanna released a statement in which she said she was "[scared] not only for me, but also for each one of us who today is vulnerable to so much harm because of how technology is being misused".
 In December 2023, Delhi Police communicated with Meta to obtain the URL ID associated with the account responsible for generating the video, and filed a First information report in relation to the case.
 In January 2024, Naveen was arrested; he claimed he had created the deepfake to gain followers on Instagram.
-Following the incident, Mandanna was appointed as the national brand ambassador of the Indian Cyber Crime Coordination Centre.
+In the months following the incident, Mandanna was appointed as the national brand ambassador of the Indian Cyber Crime Coordination Centre.